LSeu-Open/AIEnhancedWork/Tutorials/run-llms-locally-on-your-machine.md

 ## Ollama

 Ollama is our top recommendation for running LLMs locally due to its robust integration capabilities and adaptability.

-Below is a step-by-step guide on setting up Ollama as a local model provider via an accessible and user-friendly interface.
+As an example, you will find below a step-by-step guide on setting up Ollama as a local model provider through an accessible and user-friendly interface.

+Please follow  official documentations if you wish to use other providers, or open an issue on this repository if you want a dedicated section for your preferred provider in this file.

 ### Installation